Personnel Index - Detail

 Their aircraft was coned by 2/Res Flakscheinw Abt 248 and then subsequently engaged by 3/Res Flak Abt 221 and 1/Flakregt 25, hit and shot down.

-The aircraft crashed at Ludenscheid with the loss of all four crew.
+The aircraft crashed at Homert with the loss of all four crew.
+They were initially buried in Lüdenscheid before being moved to Reichswald.